No love in the time of Corona

 In this article, Mats Lundahl discusses how COVID-19 could affect Haiti.
 Being one of the most disaster-prone countries in the world, the author describes how Haiti has struggled to handle previous crises and how the country identifies several risks in coping with COVID-19.
 With Haiti as an illustration, Lundahl points to potential problems that could happen in other countries with few resources.

 So far, the corona pandemic has not hit the Caribbean nearly as strongly as it has hit Europe and North America.
-The worst affected country among the islands is the Dominican Republic, with over 20,126 cases and 539 deaths as of 8 June 2020.
+The worst affected country among the islands is the Dominican Republic, with almost 119,000 cases and 2,183 deaths as of 14 October 2020, or 10,939 cases and 201 deaths per 1 million inhabitants.
 Neighboring Haiti has so far escaped a major outbreak.
-The first two Haitian cases were confirmed on 19 March and the first death on 5 April, so at the time of writing, in June 2020, the pandemic is only in its first stage in the country, with 3,334 confirmed cases and 51 deaths as of 8 June, if we are to believe the statistics.
+The first two Haitian cases were confirmed on 19 March and the first death on 5 April.
+At the time of writing, mid-October 2020, the country has 8,887 confirmed cases and 230 deaths, or 777 cases and 20 deaths per 1 million inhabitants, if we are to believe the statistics.
 Unfortunately, I am inclined not to.
 Haiti is a country with a population that is spread across its entire territory and with few cities and villages.
 There is hence likely to be a considerable time lag in the reporting and a large number of cases will in all probability never enter the statistics.
 Bawon Samdi – the voodoo spirit who is the guardian of the churchyards – most of the time claims his victims silently.
 Unfortunately, Haiti is extremely ill prepared, should Bawon decide to launch an offensive.

 Haiti is one of the most disaster-prone countries in the world.
 It is regularly ravaged between June and October by hurricanes that move from the southeast to the northwest, passing both the southern and the northern peninsula, leaving human casualties, wrecked homes and destroyed crops in their trail.
 Such is everyday life in Haiti.
 The country is situated in the center of the Caribbean hurricane belt, and the frequency of hurricanes has increased over the last decades.
 In 2008, four hurricanes and tropical storms struck within less than a month, and in 2016, Hurricane Matthew affected 2 million people in the southern peninsula and caused material damage that amounted to 30 percent of the country's GDP.